cyprus327/sofren/README.md

 // disable culling triangles
 #define SFR_NO_CULLING

-// disable transparency, big FPS boost
+// enable transparency, 0xAARRGGBB colors
-#define SFR_NO_ALPHA
+#define SFR_USE_ALPHA

 // whether or not to use SSE 4.1 intrinsics
 #define SFR_USE_SIMD